How is Merkel cell carcinoma diagnosed?

 Like CT scans, MRI scans give detailed images of soft tissues in the body.
-But MRI scans use radio waves and strong magnets instead of x-rays.
-The energy from the radio waves is absorbed by the body and then released in a pattern formed by the type of body tissue and by certain diseases.
-A computer translates the pattern into a very detailed image of parts of the body.
+But MRI scans use radio waves and strong magnets instead of x-rays to create pictures.
 A contrast material might be injected, just as with CT scans, but is used less often.

 This test can help tell if any lymph nodes are enlarged or if other organs have suspicious spots, which might be due to the spread of MCC.
 MRI scans are also very helpful in looking at the brain and spinal cord.

 MRI scans take longer than CT scans – often up to an hour – and are a little more uncomfortable.
-You may have to lie inside a narrow tube, which is confining and can upset people with a fear of enclosed spaces.
+You may have to lie inside a narrow tube, which is confining and can upset people who are afraid of enclosed spaces.
 Newer, more open MRI machines can sometimes be used instead, but the images might not be as sharp in some cases.
 The MRI machine also makes loud buzzing and clicking noises, so some centers provide earplugs to help block this noise out.

 Positron emission tomography (PET) scan